top of page

 TEAM

-1 UX designer and researcher (me)
+1 UX Designer and Researcher (me)

-4 R&D Engineers - engineered the HExo device
+4 R&D Engineers | HExo device

 TOOLS